 The housing stock is amongst the most varied and valuable in London.
 Grand white stucco Victorian townhouses on Lowndes Square and Cadogan Place (many Grade II listed, many on the Grosvenor or Cadogan Estate leases), red-brick Pont Street Dutch mansions on Pont Street and Draycott Place, and scores of historic mews — Kinnerton Street, Motcomb Street, Montpelier Mews — converted from the stables and coach houses that once served the great townhouses above.
 The area straddles the boundary between Westminster and the Royal Borough of Kensington and Chelsea (RBKC), each with distinct planning policies.

-For property owners in SW3, renovation is defined by three overlapping authorities: Westminster City Council (for properties north of the Brompton Road), the Royal Borough of Kensington and Chelsea (south of the Brompton Road), and — for estate leaseholders — the Cadogan Estate or Grosvenor Estate.
+For property owners in SW1X and SW7, renovation is defined by three overlapping authorities: Westminster City Council (for properties north of the Brompton Road), the Royal Borough of Kensington and Chelsea (south of the Brompton Road), and — for estate leaseholders — the Cadogan Estate or Grosvenor Estate.
 The boundary between Westminster and RBKC runs roughly along the Brompton Road, creating a dual-borough environment where identical streets can be governed by very different planning philosophies.

 From our Finchley Road studio, our architects navigate this dual-borough landscape with authority.
 We have delivered projects on both sides of the Brompton Road and understand the precise differences between Westminster's and RBKC's approaches to conservation, listed buildings, and permitted development.